 The town also now has something of a reputation for its artistic community and the quaint streets of Sauve attract a large number of artists.

 Attractions near Sauve

 If you continue up the hill beyond the village you enter the region called the Mer des Rochers ('Sea of Rocks') where abandoned and ruined buildings blend into the landscape of large natural rocks and boulders.
 The rocks have been carved into remarkable shapes by thousands of years of erosion and the trees and plants form an attractive backdrop.
 The château de Roquevaire is also on the slopes of the hill, although closed to the public except on the official 'journées du patrimoine' (heritage days) in Europe.

 The Mer des Rochers is a typical landscape of the Cevennes and the causses of the region, with numerous large limestone boulders to be seen across the landscape.

 There is a great deal to enjoy in the scenic countryside around Sauve and also lots of small unspoiled villages to visit: among our favourites are Vézénobres and Sommieres but you will discover your own favourites when you visit.
 You can also see the place where the river Vidourle emerges from its subterranean route from Saint-Hippolyte-du-Fort, a few kilometres to the west of Sauve.

-Map of Sauve and places to visit
+Map of Sauve and places nearby